JakeColtman/Redshift-As-A-Service/README.md

+## Note

+This was a sketch of a nano-service in preparation for a proper service that I don't want to publish too much of for company IP reasons.
+Imagine a proper service interface, more varied activities with files and more gback end processing to clean up using internal messaging queues and active service pattern

 # Redshift-As-A-Service

 I've been implementing for Service based architecture recently and I wanted to make a model version of Redshift as a service.
 The idea is to allow other services to interact with a big data repo.
 This can be for either storage within a service, or integration between services.